 How hard is it to figure out how long to shine the light on the back of the flower?
 Just use trial and error?

 Thank you very muchAbsolutely gorgeous!
 Ordered a Nikon 200 f4 micro since I am interested in an activity for those rainy days.
 Which lens did you use?

 Birds, Macro- obviously it makes no difference in your case!

 On my second cup of coffee myselfYes, usually always up early..
 Not sure I am awake enough to catch the worm though:>)))lol

-Beautiful shot Gary, excellent clarity and colour.
+The light seems to work well when the petals will conduct the light.Beautiful shot Gary, excellent clarity and colour.
 The trick of an LED behind the flower is nifty and I hope to try that sometime soon.

 I am at a loss for words, which does not happen very often, LOL